-Lead Better Lives; Be Work and Career Ready; Build Strong Families; Make Meaningful Contributions to Our Communities
+Lead Better Lives ∙ Be Work and Career Ready ∙ Build Strong Families ∙ Make Meaningful Contributions to Our Communities

 Human Nutrition, Diet, and Health

-Diabetes Empowerment Education Program (DEEP) is essential for people with pre-diabetes, diabetes, and care providers to obtain knowledge and skills necessary to reduce complications resulting from diabetes.
+Diabetes Empowerment Education Program (DEEP) is essential for people with prediabetes, diabetes, and care providers to gain the knowledge and skills necessary to reduce complications resulting from diabetes.
 After six weekly lessons, you should better understand the importance of glucose self-monitoring, management of A1C levels, healthy meal planning, daily foot and skin care, and regular physical activity.
-Auburn University on CEUs are available (8 contact hours). t Education Program (DEEP)
+Auburn University CEUs are available (8 contact hours).

-Maternal, Infant Child and Health
+Topic: Maternal, Infant, Child, and Health

 Go NAPSACC Child Nutrition is a professional, 1-hour development opportunity offering child care providers knowledge and skills to improve menu options while also implementing policy and environmental changes to instill healthy habits in Alabama’s children.
 Child care providers will use the nationally recognized GO NAPSACC assessment process to identify and achieve evidenced-based best practices.

-Color Me Healthy is an exciting media of color, music, and exploration of the senses to teach children to make wiser food choices and that physical activity can be fun.
+Color Me Healthy is an exciting media of color, music, and exploration of the senses to teach children to make wise food choices and that physical activity can be fun.
 The education stimulates all senses of young children ages 4 and 5: touch, smell, sight, sound, and taste.
 This high-energy education is a favorite of young children.

-Financial Resource Management and Workforce Development
+Financial Resource Management